mkierc/advent-of-code/2015/readme.md

 - [x] Part Two - What is the total score of the highest-scoring cookie with a calorie total of 500?

 #### [Day 16: Aunt Sue](src/day_16)
-- [ ] Part One - What is the number of the Sue that got you the gift?
+- [x] Part One - What is the number of the Sue that got you the gift?
+- [ ] Part Two - What is the number of the real Aunt Sue?